CPCC Program Synopsis

 All six modules (with 600+ pages of manual and exercises (more than 140 new pages), six hours of streaming video, the gear box, the resources list, the coaching journals, and other testing materials are now available online here via a CPCC membership page.

 This format will allow for future updates, new modules, and audio or webinar sessions.
-Members receive free access to all future updates.

 Your clients deserve the best!
 The best tools, coaching, strategies, inspiration, and motivation to develop their career paths, seek satisfying employment, determine career focus, target companies and positions, and move forward in their careers.
 This program allows you to offer clients just that.